flpolycyber/flpolycyber.github.io/CONTRIBUTING.md

 Double check you're in the right place by running the command pwd (print working directory).

-Then, on your terminal, run the following command:
+Then, on the terminal, run the following command:

     git clone https://github.com/RESTOFLINK